 To work from home without distraction it’s essential to setup a designated work space, whether it’s a spare bedroom, the cupboard under the stairs or the second toilet.
 This will help you to keep things organised and means you won’t have to live in fear over things being spilled on your laptop at the kitchen table.

 It’s not all about the children, running your own business can affect your significant other as well.
 While it’s important to have someone you can talk to about the stresses of running your businesses, too much stress at home will leave everyone feeling burned out.
 One way to avoid this is to find a business partner to share the load with.
-Another is to hire a business coach which not only eases the pressure but can help to drive your business forward as well.
-We’d recommend our personal coach Steve Gaskell.
+Another is to hire a mindset coach which not only eases the pressure but can help to drive your business forward as well.
+We’d recommend our personal coach David Buckley & his team at the Summit Path.

 Don’t catch superhero syndrome